(1) This Rule outlines the University of New England's commitment to corporate risk management.

 (4) This Rule applies to all UNE representatives.

-(12) Council means the Council of the University of New England, being the governing body of the University.
+(18) UNE Council's means the Council of the University of New England, being the governing body of the University.

 (19) Effective Date means - takes effect on the day on which it is published or on such later day as may be specified in the Rule.